v2.0 Architecture Overview¶

 Further documentation on the client can be found here.

-The contracts repository should only be used for development purposes.
-The latest stable version of the contracts which works with Hub and Client will always be kept in Indra.
 Do not modify the contracts themselves before deploying - this could break the security model of the entire protocol

 localhost:3000/api/dashboard and the UI is served from

 Contains all the database migration information to be used by the docker images.
 Make sure that the migrations in the database module, and in the